 This section introduces the framework of model-free RL.
-We introduce a specific type of model-free RL algorithms, namely policy gradient methods, and present a state-of-the-art policy gradient method, Proximal Policy Optimization (PPO) [1].
+We introduce a specific type of model-free RL algorithms, namely policy gradient methods, and present a state-of-the-art policy gradient method, proximal policy optimization [1].

 3.1.1.
 Introduction to Reinforcement Learning